 - Set SMART goals: Specific, measurable (or meaningful), attainable (or action-oriented), relevant (or rewarding), time-bound (or trackable)

 A vision board party is an event organized with friends, where the goal is to each create your own vision board by the end of the party.
+My 2020 guide outlines how to do one in person, but for this year I’m offering a virtual version.

-Friends offer inspiration and insight into our future goals, as well as fun company!
+Why do it with others?
+Because friends offer inspiration and insight into our future goals, as well as fun company!
 It always helps to talk things out - bounce ideas off each other, offer advice, and enjoy some positive affirmation as you each plan your ideal lives.

-What Should I Bring to a Vision Board Party?
+How to Create a Virtual Vision Board